open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 the language, MAY be set up using various dependency injection techniques or available as global accessors.

-**Note:** it is a discouraged practice, but certain instrumentation libraries might use proprietary context propagation protocols or be hardcoded to use a specific one.
+**Note:** It is a discouraged practice, but certain instrumentation libraries might use proprietary context propagation protocols or be hardcoded to use a specific one.
 In such cases, instrumentation libraries MAY choose not to use the API-provided propagators and instead hardcode the context extraction and injection